 Participants will be given assignments to work on between sessions.
 These solo writing exercises would normally have taken place during classroom hours but as the workshop will take place via zoom instead this writing time will take place offline outside class hours.

 Never in our lifetime has travel been so uncertain and challenging as it is in the wake of this pandemic, but for that reason, the ability to bring destinations to life on the page is as valuable as ever.

 Travel is about discovery, not only of new places and cultures, but of ourselves.
-Just as the same place can look slightly different through our own personal lens, we have the ability to tell a unique story when putting those experiences onto the page.
+And, just as the same place can look slightly different through our own personal lens, we have the ability to tell a unique story from those experiences.

 Claire Nelson is a New Zealander who spent more than a decade in London working in food and travel journalism, including over 5 years at Jamie Oliver’s magazine.
 She is...Read More

 Copyright © 2023 West Cork Music.
 All rights reserved.

 Designed and developed by Matrix Internet